kmuench/kmuench.github.io/_posts/2020-04-05-dataHowToGetIt.md

 R users should consider [the R datasets package](https://stat.ethz.ch/R-manual/R-devel/library/datasets/html/00Index.html).

 R automatically loads this built-in library of datasets when it starts, so you’ll barely have to list a finger to use them.
 You can see the full list of options by typing ```data()``` into command line.
-Plus, since they’re already cleaned, these data are truly the lowest barrier to entry an R practitioner can find.
+Plus, since they’re already cleaned, these data are truly the lowest barrier to entry an R user can find.
 To load the dataset called “iris”, simply type:

 {% highlight R %}
 data(iris)
 {% endhighlight %}

-Many have names that read like the titles of modern art pieces: “The World’s Telephones” (```data(WorldPhones)```), “Flow of the River Nile” (```data(Nile)```), “Occupational Status of Fathers and their Sons” (```data(occupationalStatus)```).
-Easy doesn’t mean boring - there are tables to suit the tastes of a variety of nerds, from those in biotech ("(O)esophageal cancer in Ille-et-Vilaine, France", ```data(esoph)``` ) to the history of finance (“Daily Closing Prices of Major European Stock Indices, 1991-1998” ( ```data(EuStockMarkets)``` ).
+Many of these datasets have names that read like the titles of modern art pieces: “The World’s Telephones” (```data(WorldPhones)```), “Flow of the River Nile” (```data(Nile)```), “Occupational Status of Fathers and their Sons” (```data(occupationalStatus)```).

+Easy doesn’t have to mean boring - there are tables to suit the tastes of a variety of nerds, from those in biotech ("(O)esophageal cancer in Ille-et-Vilaine, France", ```data(esoph)``` ) to the history of finance (“Daily Closing Prices of Major European Stock Indices, 1991-1998” ( ```data(EuStockMarkets)``` ).

-I personally have found that, without context, I have a hard time getting excited about, say, “Body Temperature Series of Two Beavers” ( ```data(beavers)``` ).
+However, I personally have found that I usually need more context to get excited about studying, say, “Body Temperature Series of Two Beavers” ( ```data(beavers)``` ).
 Plus, the datasets tend to be on the smaller side.
-However, if you just need something easy to load so you can get going as soon as possible, these datasets are a great choice!
+However, if you just need something easy to load so you can get coding as soon as possible, these datasets are a great choice!

-Python users might have to do a little additional work, but have several options:
+Python users might have to do slightly more work, but they have several options:
-- [PyDataset](https://github.com/iamaziz/PyDataset) to access over 700 sample datasets
+- [PyDataset](https://github.com/iamaziz/PyDataset) to access over 700 sample datasets.
-- [Seaborn](https://seaborn.pydata.org/generated/seaborn.load_dataset.html) and [scikit-learn](https://scikit-learn.org/stable/datasets/index.html) both come with example datasets preloaded
+- [Seaborn](https://seaborn.pydata.org/generated/seaborn.load_dataset.html) and [scikit-learn](https://scikit-learn.org/stable/datasets/index.html) both come with example datasets preloaded.
 - If you've just gotta have those R datasets, consider using the [rpy2](https://pypi.org/project/rpy2/) package.
 It allows you to use R within Python, including loading the datasets above, described [here](https://stackoverflow.com/questions/16579407/are-there-any-example-data-sets-for-python).

 <a name="searchEngineNiche"></a>